-Following are some of the best snowshoe trails in Kananaskis Country, a short drive west of Calgary, or east from Canmore, Alberta, Canada.
+Following are a few of the most popular snowshoe trails in Kananaskis Country, a short drive west of Calgary, or south from Canmore, Alberta, Canada.

 Click on the red links below to access the trail of interest.

 The Penstock Loop is a relatively flat snowshoe trail, with 100 m (328 ft) of elevation over 6 KM (3¾ miles), predominantly through forest but including some unique features and sweeping vistas.

 The Lower Lake Trail is an easy snowshoe with incredible scenery.
 This snowshoe trail is 7 KM (4⅜ miles) in length with overall elevation gain of 50 m (164 ft).

 The Elkwood Loop Snowshoe Trail begins along Kananaskis Lakes Road from Elkwood parking, or nearby from William Watson Lodge (add 0.7 KM) and is a 3.4 KM (2⅛ mile) loop past incredible scenery around Marl Lake with views to the Elk Range.
-Net elevation is 23 m (76 ft).
+Net elevation is a mere 23 m (76 ft).

 This trail is 1.8 KM (1⅛ miles) in length with elevation gain of 21 m (69 ft) with spectacular commanding views of Mount Indefatigable and Lower Kananaskis Lake.

 The trail is 2.5 KMs (1⅝ miles) one-way with return the same way.
 Past 2.5 KM is potential avalanche terrain.
 Net elevation on the Wintour Snowshoe Trail is a fairly gentle 74 m (243 ft).

-This 2.5 KM (1⅝ mile) loop with about 40 m (131 ft) of net elevation.
+This 2.5 KM (1⅝ mile) loop offers about 40 m (131 ft) of net elevation.
 There can be a warm beverage waiting when you finish, at the Delta Lodge at Kananaskis, beside the fireplace, with grand views of Mount Kidd towering above.
 Need I say more.

 The first six snowshoe trails described above are accessed from Kananaskis Trail (Hwy 40).